 Ditto if the front surface gets scratched to where it has lifted the color off the canvas in places, or created a mark, a fine artist can generally be hired to repair it by painting over it with acrylic paint to match and blend with the image.

-Mold: The back of your canvas should be checked periodically for mold and mildew.
+Mold: If your canvas is not backed with archival acid-free paper, the back should be checked periodically for mold and mildew.
 Should your painting get black or white spots of mold on the back of the canvas lightly mist it with one of these to stop mold growth:

 - Lysol (a brand of anti-germ/bacteria cleaner – the spray and not the liquid form) is recommended by the New Orleans Conservation Guild.